computerchi/raising-hell/README.md

 ## Conclusion

-This is an attempt to shed light on all aspects of the gamer addition issue to better understand its aspects.
-It is not meant to propose a solution.
+This was an attempt to shed light on all aspects of the gamer addition issue to better understand its aspects.
+We discussed some of the gamer needs that are necessary to keep the addition, as well as some wants that further feed the addiction by creating the desirable environment.
+It is not meant to propose a solution, but for any solution to be useful we must first understand and diagnose the issue.
 Solutions are left to your creativity.